lyfofvipin/lyfofvipin.github.io/_posts/jenkins/2022-10-01-jenkins_intro_and_install.md

 ### Unlocking the Jenkins

-After Jenkins setup It create a file with the unlock password in windows it's located at `C:\Users\Vipin\.jenkins\secrets\initialAdminPassword` ( replace `Vipin` with your username ) and in linux it's at `/var/lib/jenkins/secrets/initialAdminPassword`.
+After Jenkins setup It create a file with the unlock password in windows it's located at `C:\Users\Vipin\.jenkins\secrets\initialAdminPassword` ( replace `Vipin` with your username ) and in linux it's at `/home/Vipin/.jenkins/secrets/initialAdminPassword` where `Vipin` is my username replace the same with yours.

 ### Setting User and Plugins